 Real Estate and LADBS Methane Testing

 Moving into a newly constructed home may not require any methane mitigation processes due to the new methods utilized in the construction.
-However, if you decide to implement any supplemental construction in the future, LADBS will require the entire Methane mitigation process.
+However, if you decide to implement any supplemental structure in the future, LADBS will require the entire Methane mitigation process.
 This needs to be accounted for in your budget.

-As a result of the Ross Store explosion in 1985, Methane Mitigation Construction is now strictly driven by the Los Angeles Department of Building and Safety; all succeeding projects have to consider the possible components of methane mitigation from a safety perspective.
-This is strictly from a preventative explosion approach rather than a health perspective; this is why the Department of Building and Safety is involved strenuously in this process, and not the Los Angeles Health Department.
+As a result of the Ross Stores explosion in 1985, Methane Mitigation Construction is now strictly driven by the Los Angeles Department of Building and Safety; all succeeding projects have to consider the possible components of methane mitigation from a safety perspective.
+This is strictly from a preventative explosion approach rather than a health perspective; this is why the Department of Building and Safety is involved strenuously in this process, not the Los Angeles Health Department.

 What are the LADBS standards for Methane Tests?